-Large Taxpayers Unit (LTU)-VAT by a letter dated 16 May 2012 claimed SIM tax of BDT 15,804,391,570, including interests of BDT 5,454,810,667 for all replacement SIMs issued during the period from July 2007 to December 2011 alleging that

-Grameenphone evaded SIM tax by selling new connections in the name of replacement SIMs.
-Grameenphone challenged the demand by a writ petition and the High Court initially passed a stay order on the operation of the demand.
-The High Court later on 6 June 2013 disposed of the writ petition filed by Grameenphone and asked LTU VAT Commissioner to decide on this matter within 120 days and make no demand in the mean time.
+Large Taxpayers' Unit (LTU)-VAT through a letter dated 16 May 2012 claimed SIM tax of BDT 15,804,391,570 including interests of BDT 5,454,810,667 for all replacement SIMs issued during the period from July 2007 to December 2011 alleging that Grameenphone evaded SIM tax by selling new connections in the name of replacement SIMs.
+The said demand was made based on extrapolating the outcome of only 5 (five) randomly purchased SIMs by LTU-VAT.
+Grameenphone challenged the demand by a Writ Petition before the Hon'ble High Court Division and the Hon'ble High Court Division on 6 June 2013 disposed of the Writ Petition directing the Commissioner, LTU-VAT to decide on this matter within 120 days and make no demand in the meantime.
 Consequently a SIM Replacement Review Committee was constituted by the Commissioner.
-The LTU representatives of the Committee in January 2014 finalised their observations without changing their earlier position much as far as 'fact finding' is concerned.
+The LTU-VAT authority in January 2014 finalized their observations without changing their earlier position significantly.